 Key Takeaways

-- What it is: Revolving balances ÷ revolving limits, tracked both per-card and across all cards.
-Installment loans don’t count in utilization.
+- What it is: Utilization looks at revolving balances ÷ revolving limits, both per card and across all cards.
+Installment loans don’t count.

 - Why it matters: It sits in FICO’s “Amounts Owed” bucket (~30% of the score) and is a highly influential factor in VantageScore.